-When considering the appropriateness of Tranexamic Acid therapy, all of the following inclusion criteria must be considered.
+When considering the appropriateness of Tranexamic Acid therapy, all the following inclusion criteria must be considered.

-Inclusion criteria

-All of the following criteria must be met for the administration of Tranexamic Acid.
+Inclusion criteria for the administration of Tranexamic Acid.

 - 1. Patient age of 18 years or older.

-- 2. Penetrating trauma to chest, abdomen or pelvis who are at high risk for ongoing internal hemorrhage.
+- 2. Penetrating trauma to chest, abdomen or pelvis who are at high risk for ongoing hemorrhage.

 - a.
 Sustained tachycardia HR >120.

 - b.
 Sustained hypotension SBP < 90 mmHg.

 - 3. Signs of peripheral vasoconstriction

 - a.
 Cool, pale skin.

 - b.
 Delayed cap refill.

-- 4. Injury occurred < 3 hours prior to TXA administration.
+- 4. Injury occurred <3 hours prior to TXA administration.

-- 5. Consult Medical Control for orders prior to TXA administration.